fairchild/heroku-dyno-scaler/README.md

-Simple lambda function to help scale heroku dynos.
+Simple AWS lambda function to help scale heroku dynos.
 The function receives SNS published events that contain a json message specifying the dyno type and desired quantity.